Policy and Guidelines

 - NSS Number if applicable

-- Project description (objectives, methods, dates, plan to publish final report in the Darkside newsletter and other publications)
+- Project description (objectives, methods, dates, plan to publish final Trip Report at NRMG.org and in other publications)

 - How the project benefits cave research, conservation, or education

 - A budget showing approximate expenses to which the small grant would be allocated, indicating a total amount requested (preferred in a table format)

 - Time frame for start and completion of project

 - Brief statement of applicant’s qualifications, i.e. short bio